hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-via-cli.md

 Now that we control the domain, we can define and manage assets in it.

 ## 6. Register and Mint Assets

-To mint an asset, you need to register its [asset definition](/guide/blockchain/assets) first.
-We are going to register the _tea_ token within the _looking_glass_ network.
-To do that, run:
+To mint an asset, its [asset definition](/guide/blockchain/assets) must be registered first.

+To register a `tea` token within the `looking_glass` domain, run:

 ```bash
 $ iroha asset definition register --id="tea#looking_glass" --type="Numeric"
 ```

-The Numeric _tea_ asset is now registered within the _looking_glass_ domain.
+The numeric `tea` asset is now registered within the `looking_glass` domain.

 If you open the terminal where the Iroha network runs, you will see that all our activity caused numerous pipeline events there.

-To mint _tea_ tokens run:
+To mint `tea` tokens run:

 ```bash
 $ iroha asset mint --id="tea##ed0120ABA0446CFBD4E12627FFA870FB37993ED83EB1AE0588184B90D832A64C24C379@looking_glass" --quantity="100"
 ```

-After minting one hundred _tea_, you will see more pipeline events in the logger, and you can also query the assets that you have just minted:
+After minting one hundred `tea`, more pipeline events are expected, and you can also query the assets that you have just minted:

 ```bash
 $ iroha asset list all
 ```

-::: details Expand to see the expected output
+::: details Expected result

 ```json
 [